 Assist with the planning and execution of special events for the Alzheimer's Association.
 Committee member tasks include recruiting team members, identifying sponsors, raising revenue, increasing awareness and implementing event activities.
 Day-of volunteers are also needed.

 - Walk to End Alzheimer's® - our signature fundraising event each fall

 - Click on the walk location nearest you to access the volunteer sign-up form for that event!
 Have a question?
 Contact the staff person below.

-- The Longest Day - a creative fundraising event on or around the summer solstice, which is June 20, 2021
+- The Longest Day - a creative fundraising DIY event that can be done ANYTIME and celebrated during a global day of awareness on or around the summer solstice (June 20, 2024).